Organic Sweet Peas: Seed to Bloom Growing Guide

 If a seed has not germinated, we gently nick or file the seed coat and leave it a few extra days.
 This improves overall germination, especially for seeds with tougher outer coatings.

-While many growers recommend soaking sweet pea seeds, we do not.
+We DO NOT recommend soaking sweet pea seeds.
 Our trials have shown better results without soaking.

 Growing Out a Seedling